Zubkovskiy/react_phone-catalog/README.md

 Create `Favorites` page with a `ProductsList` showing favorite products at `/favorites`.

-1. Add/remove a product to favorites by pressing a heart button in the `ProductCart` element.
+1. Add/remove a product to favorites by pressing a heart button in the `ProductCard` element.
 2. The heart should be highlighted if the product is already added to the favorites.
 3. Use React Context or Redux to store the favorites.
 4. Show the number of favorites at the `Favorites` icon in the header.